Ray Howard-Jones: Early life and education

 Howard-Jones was born in Lambourn, Berkshire, in 1903.
-Her father was a vet and racehouse trainer who enlisted in the Royal Army Veterinary Corps during World War I. He served on the Western Front rising to the rank of Colonel but died in 1921 from the effects of a war-time gas attack.
-Both her parents were Welsh and at the age of two Ray Howard-Jones went to live at her grandfather's house in Penarth.
+Her father was a vet and racehorse trainer who enlisted in the Royal Army Veterinary Corps during World War I. He served on the Western Front rising to the rank of Colonel but died in 1921 from the effects of a war-time gas attack.
+Both her parents were Welsh and, after they split up, at the age of two Ray Howard-Jones went to live at her grandfather's house in Penarth.
 Howard-Jones attended St.Hilda's School in Penarth and then the London Garden School.
-In 1920 she went to the Slade School of Art in London, graduating four years later with a Fine Art Diploma that included distinctions in painting, wood engraving and design.
-She won the Slades summer composition prize for her oil painting Christ on the Road to Calvary.
+In 1920, aged seventeen, she entered the Slade School of Art in London, graduating four years later with a Fine Art Diploma that included distinctions in painting, wood engraving and design.
+She won the Slade's summer composition prize for her oil painting Christ on the Road to Calvary.
 As a student Howard-Jones created a mural for the headquarters of the Student Christian Movement in Gower Street near the Slade.
-She held her first solo exhibition in 1935 at the Bloomsbury Gallery in London but her art career was interrupted by bad health, first with recurring back pains and later a bout of tuberculosis.
+In 1935, she adopted the name Ray and held her first solo exhibition in 1935 at the Bloomsbury Gallery in London but her art career was interrupted by bad health, first with recurring back pains and later non-pulmonary tuberculosis, which required a prolonged period of recuperation.
 For a time she worked in a lamp factory, painting designs on lamp shades.
 She returned to live in Penarth, to organise her grandparents substantial household and arrange their nursing care.
 In Cardiff Howard-Jones went to work for the National Museum of Wales, providing drawings of archaeological reconstructions for the published works of Sir Cyril Fox and Dr Nash-Williams.
+She also worked as a designer and creative director for East Moor's Theatre in Splott, near to the Cardiff Docks.

 World War II

 In July 1942 Howard-Jones submitted 11 drawings to the War Artists' Advisory Committee (WAAC), which were not purchased and indeed were censored for the duration of the conflict.
 She submitted further drawings in November 1942 and July 1943 which were purchased and led to a commission to produce paintings of the fortifications on the islands of Flat Holm and Steep Holm in the Bristol Channel.
 Howard-Jones also painted scenes showing the preparations for D-Day taking place around Penarth and the Cardiff Docks.
 In all WAAC accepted fifteen paintings, including a portrait of her brother, a REME brigadier, to fulfill her commission.
-These paintings are now held by the Imperial War Museum and the National Army Museum.
+These paintings are now held by the Imperial War Museum, the National Army Museum and other British galleries.